-- a) In events 1, 3, 12, 23, 31, 37 and 40, reproduction arms shall duplicate a specific identifiable model of firearm.
+- In events 1, 3, 12, 23, 31, 37 and 40, reproduction arms shall duplicate a specific identifiable model of firearm.
 Examples would be the Enfield P1858 Naval Rifle and the Remington Model 1863 revolver.
 Original arms used in these events were produced to specific, identifiable designs and it is, therefore, appropriate to require reproduction arms to conform to those designs. - i) Major dimensions (length overall, barrel length, stock length and positions of front and rear sights (if applicable) shall be within 13 mm of the dimensions documented in original arms of that model.
-It is recognized that some variation in dimensions is to be expected among original arms. - ii) Overall shapes and appearance must be the same as the specific model of firearm being reproduced. - iii) Sighting arrangements must be the same as the specific model of firearm being reproduced. - iv) Calibres shall be the same; i.e. within 10% or 1mm, whichever is less; as the specific model of firearm being reproduced - b.)
+It is recognized that some variation in dimensions is to be expected among original arms. - ii) Overall shapes and appearance must be the same as the specific model of firearm being reproduced. - iii) Sighting arrangements must be the same as the specific model of firearm being reproduced. - iv) Calibres shall be the same; i.e. within 10% or 1mm, whichever is less; as the specific model of firearm being reproduced. - v) Refreshment of rifling is permitted for any type of civilian firearms, whereas there is no limitation to the calibre when re-rifling.

+- b.)
 Reproduction arms used in other events (than indicated under pt.
 4.7.E.a.) shall have the design characteristics appropriate for and contemporary with original arms used in that event.
 Original arms used in these events were made to the purchaser's specification and it is appropriate to allow reproduction arms similar latitude in design, particularly in dimensions of stock and grips.
 As a result, reproduction arms, used in these events, need not be an exact copy of a specific original firearm.
-However, reproduction arms shall conform to the following:

-- i) Overall shapes and dimensions shall be appropriate to the period in which the original firearms, used in that event, were made. - ii) Lock types shall be appropriate to the period in which the original firearms, used in that event, were made. - iii) Sighting arrangements shall be appropriate to the period in which original firearms, used in that event, were made. - iv) Calibre limitations, if applicable, shall be set forth in the rules for the specific event. - c.)
+However, reproduction arms shall conform to the following: - i) Overall shapes and dimensions shall be appropriate to the period in which the original firearms, used in that event, were made. - ii) Lock types shall be appropriate to the period in which the original firearms, used in that event, were made. - iii) Sighting arrangements shall be appropriate to the period in which original firearms, used in that event, were made. - iv) Calibre limitations, if applicable, shall be set forth in the rules for the specific event. - c.)
 Original parts may be used to build modern made reproductions of an original antique firearm, with sights, lock assembly, stock and barrel in the original style.
 For example, an original Henry barrel may be fitted to a reproduction Henry type stock to produce a reproduction Henry rifle. - d.)
 For purposes of identification and to facilitate the cross-border movement of such firearms, it is advisable that all reproduction firearms shall bear modern proof marks and serial numbers.